On September 9th, 2019, Haiku Hub editors have decided to begin accepting submissions for placement behind the paywall! Please read on!

 Got haiku?
 Send it to us!
 But first read this guide.

-*One submission per week please.*
+*One submission for the Haiku This! prompt per week, please.*

-— Please include an image with your haiku along with the source credit, or your editors will add an image for you.
+— Please include ONE image with your haiku along with the source credit, or your editors will add an image for you.
 However, do not rely on the image to convey the impression you wish to leave, this honor belongs to the haiku itself.

 — Here’s a handy source to double check your haiku form for proper line and syllable format- (Here’s a link to the basics for beginners: Haiku found on Wikipedia.)
 Then, submit it in draft!